nhinhdao/sinatra-messages-transfer-project/README.md

 This is a very simple social web application mimicking connections between a user, his/her friends and their messages

-> #### This is a static web appliacation so please use the account provided below for better experience.
+> #### This is a basic web application, new users won't have a lot of interactions.
+Please log in with the account provided below for better experience.

 ## Installation